Easy Diy Project – Vegetable Printing

 Printing with Vegetables and Ink

 I started by cutting the vegetables.
-I played with the cut shapes and kind of visualized what I thought the end result would look like.
+I played with the cut shapes and visualized what I thought the end result would look like.

 Printing with Artichokes

-Next, I spent a bit of time mixing the ink colors.
-I loved the orange Speedball ink but I wanted to lighten it up.
-I could have just added white, but that would have just lightened it and been a very cool and kind of chalky orange.
+Next, I spent some time mixing the ink colors.
+I loved the orange Speedball ink but wanted to lighten it up.
+I could have just added white, but that would have just lightened it and made it a very calm and kind of chalky orange.

-Since I like warmer colors I added yellow and white.
-This ended up with a very pretty orange and the perfect color I was looking for.
+Since I like warmer colors, I added yellow and white.
+This ended up with a very pretty orange, the perfect color I sought.

-I added a tiny bit of white to the pink and I love the colors I used for these towels.
+I added a bit of white to the pink, and I love the colors I used for these towels.

-Ink printing works best with a somewhat thin layer of ink.
-I used a paintbrush and just painted the ink directly onto the cut fruit.
+Ink printing works best with a thin layer of ink.
+I used a paintbrush to paint the ink directly onto the cut fruit.

 Artichokes for Ink Printing